ashwinkumar12345/python-app1-interactive-dictionary/README.md

 word = input("Enter a word: ")
 print(find(word))
 ```
-4. Iterate though the final definitions list. iterate through this list and output the definitions.
+4. Iterate though the final definitions list.
+Iterate through this list and output the definitions.

 ```python
 word = input("Enter a word: ")